 With fiber cement, “repair” is usually cosmetic.
 You might need to re-caulk joints every 10-15 years or wash off dirt.
 You are almost never digging out rot or replacing structural members because the siding failed to protect them.

-When comparing siding repair comparison data, you cannot separate repairs from maintenance.
+When evaluating long-term costs for a residential siding installation, you cannot separate repairs from maintenance.
 One leads to the other.

 To keep wood siding healthy, it must be painted or stained every 5 to 7 years.